-Learning and development continues to evolve at a rapid pace, the adoption of cloud computing where not just the LMS’ hosting but the introduction of true multi-tenant environments, where every last customer is on the same version of the same system has dramatically reduced the resources that learning companies must invest in support, development, and implementation.
+Learning and development continues to evolve at a rapid pace.
+The adoption of cloud computing has dramatically reduced the resources that companies must invest in to support, develop and implement learning programs.
 These new technologies have enabled greater innovation and swifter adoption of new concepts and more complex features within the industry.

 From expense to revenue stream